 Physics is the most basic of sciences.
 It deals with the behavior and structure of matter.
-This algebra/ trigonometry-based course is designed to acquaint the student with basic physical concepts relating to measurement, the interaction of forces, work and energy, properties of fluids, vibrations and waves, and heat and thermodynamics.
+This algebra/trigonometry-based course is designed to acquaint the student with basic physical concepts relating to measurement, the interaction of forces, work and energy, properties of fluids, vibrations and waves, and heat and thermodynamics.
 Employing a systems approach, unifying principles are applied to four major energy systems: mechanical, fluid, electric, and thermal.
 The student will read, attend lectures, view demonstrations, participate in class discussions, complete homework exercises in the text, and complete laboratory activities.
-Prerequisite: MAT 118 or MAT 119
+Pre-requisite: MAT 118 or MAT 119

-PLH 101 Plumbing Technology 3 credits 3 class hours
+PLH 101 Plumbing Technology 3 credits

 This course will introduce the student to the fundamental principles of plumbing technology.
-The course stresses quality plumbing installations along with the basic knowledge of how plumbing systems function with relationship to the Maine State Plumbing Code.
+The course stresses quality plumbing installations along with the basic knowledge of how plumbing systems function with the relationship to the Maine State Plumbing Code.
 The course begins with safety, fundamentals of plumbing drainage, venting of the plumbing system, potable water pipe installation, subsurface drainage systems, pipe and fitting identification and several other basic principles of the art of plumbing.
-Areas to be covered include: hand and power tool safety, pipe and fitting identification, common methods of pipe fitting assembly such as copper, IPS, PEX, and PVC systems, drain waste and vent system fundamentals and sizing, potable water fundamentals, fixture installation and plumbing service.
+Common methods of pipe fitting assembly such as copper, IPS, PEX and PVC systems, drain waste and vent system fundamental and sizing, potable water fundamentals, fixture installation and plumbing service.

-PLH 109 Plumbing Lab 1 3 credits 9 lab hours
+PLH 109 Plumbing Lab 1

+3 credits 9 lab hrs

-Provides hands-on training in three major areas associated with the plumbing career: pipefitting, water pumps and plumbing.
-The first five weeks begin with the assembly of the common piping systems including copper, IPS, PEX and PVC.
-The next five weeks are dedicated to the set-up, service and repair of submersible and jet water pumps.
-The last six weeks will lead the student through installation of basic plumbing systems.
-Co-requisite: PLH 108
+Provides hands-on training in several areas associated with the plumbing career.
+Beginning with the assembly of the common piping systems including copper, IPS, PEX and PVC, students will work on installation of installing the 'rough in' practices of plumbing drainage and water supplies, faucet and fixture installations and service along with basic plumbing systems.
+Corequisite: PLH 101

-PLH 113 Pipefitting Calculations 3 credits 3 class hours
+PLH 113 Pipefitting Calculations 3 credits 3 class hrs